-Mechanical w88 sports betting Assistant Professor Floris van Breugel has been awarded a million National Science Foundation (NSF) grant to adapt autonomous robots to be as resilient as fruit flies.
+Mechanical Engineering Assistant Professor Floris van Breugel has been awarded a million National Science Foundation (NSF) grant to adapt autonomous robots to be as resilient as fruit w88 sports betting.

 Resiliency in autonomous robotic systems is crucial, especially for robotics systems that are used in disaster response and surveillance, such as drones monitoring wildfires.
-Unfortunately, modern robots have difficulty responding to new environments or damage to their bodies that might occur during disaster response, van Breugel wrote in his grant application.
+Unfortunately, modern robots have difficulty responding to new environments or damage to their bodies that might occur during disaster response, w88 sports betting wrote in his grant application.
 In contrast, living systems are remarkably adept at quickly adjusting their behavior to new situations thanks to redundancy and flexibility within their sensory and muscle control systems.

-Scientific discoveries in fruit flies have helped shed light on how these insects achieve resiliency in flight, according to van Breugel.
+Scientific discoveries in fruit w88 sports betting have helped shed light on how these insects achieve resiliency in flight, according to van Breugel.
 His project will translate that emerging knowledge on insect neuroscience to develop more resilient robotic systems.

 “This is a highly competitive award on a topic with tremendous potential impact, which also speaks of the w88 sports betting excellence of the investigator and Mechanical Engineering at UNR,” Petros Voulgaris, Mechanical Engineering department chair, said.